 10 Essential Network Security Best Practices

 While security teams have been battling a landscape of constantly evolving external attacks for years, insider threats can be just as damaging, if not more so.
-Most organizations will face some sort of breach, whether it comes from external threat actors or insider threats.
-To make sure you’re prepared, you must take a layered approach with your organization’s security.
+Most organisations will face some sort of breach, whether it comes from external threat actors or insider threats.
+To make sure you’re prepared, you must take a layered approach with your organisation’s security.